 The National Housing Federation is also predicting a slow recovery for property prices in England.
 The body, which represents not-for-profit housing associations, is forecasting that house prices will fall by 12.2% this year and 4.6% next year.

-Its latest report says that property prices will then stabilise with the organisation expecting house prices to be 20% higher than current values by 2014.
+Its latest report says that UK property prices will then stabilise with the organisation expecting house prices to be 20% higher than current values by 2014.

 The two reports appear to contradict a more optimistic outlook from lenders.
 The Nationwide and Halifax, although cautious about recovery, have both indicated that although the market’s recent price gains could translate into further price falls in 2009, overall the outlook is much more positive.